amrmhassan/smart-wallet/time line.md

-implement the statistics page (this will have the current profile statistics and the debts , income, outcome) -- with time amounts and predictions and other stuff
+DONE - implement the statistics page (this will have the current profile statistics and the debts , income, outcome) DONE -- with time amounts and predictions and other stuff

 DONE - implement editing a profile name with the same adding profile modal implement deleting a profile from the profile details screen which -- deleting the last profile is'nt allowed
--- deleting the current active profile isn't allowed( may be changed) in the profile details page i will show a statistics page of that only profile DONE - the user can go to the statistcs page by clicking the profile card itself or the details button make the profile name textField focus when it appears and show the keyboard when editing a profile the new profile is pushed to the start of the profiles(fix that by sorting them according to the lastActivated time and the createdAt time)
+-- deleting the current active profile isn't allowed( may be changed) in the profile details page i will show a statistics page of that only profile the user can go to the statistcs page by clicking the profile card itself or the details button make the profile name textField focus when it appears and show the keyboard when editing a profile the new profile is pushed to the start of the profiles(fix that by sorting them according to the lastActivated time and the createdAt time)